-The next two rentals, we did make some money (we’re not talking getting rich kind of money here, but the small amount of income at least helped off set some of our costs of ownership for the year).
+For the next two rentals, we did make some money (we’re not talking about getting rich kind of money here, but the small amount of income at least helped offset some of our costs of ownership for the year).

 When listing your RV with a rental service, you do have to have the rig inspected for safety and to stay compliant with guidelines set forth by the 3rd party (we used Outdoorsy).

-Now, we will not be renting out our current rig due to the size and complexity of the systems, etc. Plus, we will be doing some reno on it this year which means it really won’t be in usable condition for a few months this winter.
+We will not be renting out our current RV due to the size and complexity of the systems, etc. Plus, we will be doing some reno on it this year which means it really won’t be in usable condition for a few months this winter.
 (Stay tuned – and make sure you are subscribed to our channel for RV reno videos coming this winter).